Sa'id Foudah

-Sa'id 'Abd al-Latif Foudah (سعيد عبد اللطيف فودة) is a Shafi'i-Ash'ari academic working in Islamic theology (kalam), logic, legal theory (usul al-fiqh), and a prolific polemicist best known for his criticism of Ibn Arabi and his school, as well as the Salafi-Wahhabi movement, Ibn Taymiyya (d.
+Sa'id 'Abd al-Latif Foudah (سعيد عبد اللطيف فودة) is a Palestinian-Jordanian Shafi'i-Ash'ari scholar of Islamic theology (kalam), logic (mantiq), legal theory (usul al-fiqh), and the Chief Theology and Philosophy Adviser to the Imam al-Razi Chair at the King Hussein bin Talal Mosque in Amman, Jordan.
+He is best known for his criticism of the Wahhabi movement, Ibn Taymiyya (d.
 728/1328) and his followers.

+Sheikh Sa'id Foudah has had a significant influence in combating Salafi (or Taymi) creed.
+This is despite the fact that he grew up in an environment where criticising some Salafi scholars, such as Ibn Taymiyya or Ibn al-Qayyim, would lead to severe condemnation from the wider scholarly community.
+His book Al-Kashif al-Saghir sparked considerable controversy; however, it paved the way for others to openly critique Salafi beliefs.

+He is also known for his refutations of the Sufi master Ibn Arabi (in particular, wahdat al-wujud) and Aristotelian or Avicennian Philosophy.

 Birth

-He was born in 1967 in the Jordanian town of al-Karameh, but his family originates from the Palestinian city of Haifa, from the village of Bayt Dajan.
+He was born in 1967 in the Jordanian town of al-Karameh, but his family originates from the village of Bayt Dajan.

 Education

-He holds bachelor's and master's degrees in 'aqidah (Islamic creed) from the University of Jordan, and a PhD from the World Islamic Sciences and Education University, and is fluent in Arabic, English, and Italian.
-He also has a bachelor's degree in electrical engineering from the Jordan University of Science and Technology.
+He holds bachelor's and master's degrees in 'aqidah (Islamic creed) from the University of Jordan, and a PhD from the World Islamic Sciences and Education University.
+He also has a bachelor's degree in electrical engineering from the Jordan University of Science and Technology and is fluent in Arabic, English, and Italian.

 Teachers

-He was trained in the sciences of tafsir, tajwid, tasawwuf, and kalam, under scholars throughout the Middle East, including Nuh al-Qudah, 'Ali Gum'a, Sa'id al-'Anbatawi, and Ahmad al-Jamal of the Shadhiliyya tariqa in Jordan, among many others.
+He was trained in the sciences of tafsir, tajwid, tasawwuf, and ilm al-kalam, under scholars throughout the Middle East, including Nuh al-Qudah, 'Ali Gum'a, Sa'id al-'Anbatawi, and Ahmad al-Jamal of the Shadhiliyya tariqa in Jordan, among many others.